dduyg/55/posts/viz-earths-surface.md

 <div class="ui hidden divider"></div>
 <div style="max-width: 700px;"><img class="ui fluid image" src="/images/global-land.png"></div>

-Yes, you read that right - we use half of the earth's habitable land just to feed ourselves.
-Can you believe that to feed the human population, we use 50 times more land than we do to actually live on?
-This unequal distribution of land use between human infrastructure and consumption is both fascinating and alarming.
+Yes, you read that right - we use half of the earth's habitable land solely to feed ourselves.
+Isn't it remarkable that we use much more land to nourish ourselves than we do to build our homes and communities?
+This glaring disparity between land allocated to human infrastructure and human consumption is both fascinating and alarming, painting a vivid picture of a profound transformation of our planet's landscape over the centuries due to human activities.

 ## It hasn't always been this way.